urbint/fe-app-project/README.md

 # FE Template app

 This Repo is an example template to be used to create new nextjs projects for Urbint.
-The template was created using nextjs framework and the tools we are using in our projects for tests, lints and so on.
+The template was created using the nextjs framework and the tools we are using in our projects for tests, lints, and so on.

 To start a new project using this template you should run: